 Exam(s) and assignment(s) are in the same language as tutorials.

-In this course we theoretically focus on the relationship between the individual and society in a global perspective.
-With its emphasis on 'modern' society and increasing individualisation, sociology has traditionally been strongly Western-oriented.
+In this course we take a global perspective on the relationships between individuals and society.
+With its emphasis on studying 'modern' society and increasing individualisation, sociology has traditionally been strongly Western-oriented.
 We discuss this Eurocentrism in relation to more inclusive and 'decentralized' approaches.
 In the first part of the course we do that by placing sociological approaches within the broader, colonial histories of Europe in the world.
-The focus here is on the question of how forms of labor - wage labor and slavery - influence (have been) on social inequality and characteristics of living together.
-We discuss the place of division of labor and the nature of work organization in different social theories.
-The students read original texts by classical authors Marx, Dubois and Weber and compare these sociologists around the themes: 1) historical transformations, 2) contrasts between 'modern' and 'traditional' societies, 3) division of labor and organization 4) colonialism and capitalism , 5) emancipation processes.
+The focus here is on the question of how different forms of labour – wage labour and slavery – have influenced social inequality and characteristics of living together.
+We discuss how division of labour and the organization of work has been considered in our social theories.
+The students read original texts by classical authors – e.g. Karl Marx, W.E.B.
+Dubois and Max Weber - and compare the ideas of these sociologists concerning: 1) historical transformations, 2) contrasts between 'modern' and 'traditional' societies, 3) organization and division of labour, 4) colonialism and capitalism, 5) emancipation processes.

 See our website.

 This is a 10 ECTS course, which means 280 hours of study (1 ECTS is equivalent to 28 study hours or sbu's).
 These 280 study hours are composed from the following components:

 Lectures: 17 x 2 hours = 34 hours x 1,5 = 51 sbu

 Tutorials: 4 x 2 hours = 8 hours x 2 = 16 sbu

 Literature ca. 1,000 pages, including study for written assignments = 173 sbu